View our latest posts: From the Field

 • Able to pass a background check

-This position is available September – June and will coincide with a quarterly academic calendar.
+This position takes place during the school day, Sept 18-March 30 and will coincide with a quarterly academic calendar.
 The Education Intern may be invited to assist with other activities such as weekend work parties for additional experience/hours.

 A stipend will be offered at $500/month for 40 hours per month, for 6 month positions